semgrep/semgrep/README.md

 * **Language aware**: Semgrep parses source code into Abstract Syntax Trees (ASTs), so it understands function calls, method and class definitions, conditionals, and more.
 Unlike regexes, Semgrep won't get tripped up matching things you don't care about in comments or string literals.
 * **Fast**: Speedy enough to run on every build, commit, or file save.
-* **Batteries included**: Leverage hundreds of pre-built rules for popular languages and frameworks in the community [registry](https://semgrep.live/r), including coverage for the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
+* **Batteries included**: Leverage hundreds of pre-built rules for popular languages and frameworks in the [Semgrep Registry](https://semgrep.live/r), including coverage for the [OWASP Top 10](https://owasp.org/www-project-top-ten/).
 * **Handles multiple languages**: No need to learn and maintain multiple tools for your polyglot environment (e.g. ESLint, find-sec-bugs, rubocop, gosec, ...).
 * **Easy to tweak**: Rules look like the code you’re searching, no static analysis PhD required.
 * **Runs on source code**: Semgrep doesn’t require compilation because it runs on source code directly.